quoid/userscripts/README.md

 There are two main ways to install a user script from the iOS version:

-- Visit any `.user.js` URL in Safari, then open the extension `popup` and you will see an installation prompt
+- Visit a `.user.js` URL in Safari, then open the extension `popup` and you will see an installation prompt
+- The URL should ending with `.user.js` in `PATH` part, not the `?QUERY` or `#HASH` parts
-- You can also save `.user.js` files directly to the Userscripts directory you set above
+- You could also save files that extension with `.user.js` directly to the Userscripts directory you set above

 > [!TIP]
 >